Many businesses need an Environmental Permit to operate.

 The environment - air, water, landscape, biodiversity, land, resources - surrounding us and supporting our survival is protected by a range of rules and regulations, amongst which pollution prevention and waste controls are particularly important.

-Since publication, the EPR have been regularly amended.
-The 2013 amendment aligns the Regulations fully with the EU Industrial Emissions Directive; in 2015 an amendment introduced enforcement undertakings.
+Since first publication in 2010, the EPR have been regularly amended.
+The 2013 amendment aligned the Regulations fully with the EU Industrial Emissions Directive; in 2015 an amendment introduced enforcement undertakings.
+The latest version dates back to 2016.

 Read the legislative text . . .